cc-Mehdi/Introduction-to-Network/Contents/17_Vendor Specific Information.md

 ## VLAN Identification

 Standard 802.3 Ethernet frames do not contain VLAN information; therefore, switches and other VLAN-enabled devices need a mechanism to keep track of all the VLAN information associated with a packet while traversing VLAN-enabled devices.
 Two main trunking methods are utilized to achieve this, ISL and IEEE 802.1Q.

+## Inter-Switch Link (ISL)

+Inter-Switch Link (ISL) is a Cisco-proprietary protocol used for trunking between VLAN-enabled devices.
+Although ISL is one of the first trunking methods (predating 802.1Q), it is deprecated and not as widely used in modern Cisco switches (and routers).
+Instead, most only support the widely adopted 802.1Q.
+ISL encapsulated the entire Ethernet frame, including the original Ethernet header and the VLAN tag, adding its 26-byte header and 4-byte trailer.